gbenroscience/ParserNG/parser-ng-sql/README.md

 ### Compile once, execute many

-`ArrowQuery.compile(sql)` only parses the SQL text — cheap, and independent of any particular Arrow schema.
+`ArrowQuery.compile(sql)` only parses the SQL text; cheap, and independent of any particular Arrow schema.
 The actual ParserNG expression evaluators are compiled lazily on the first call to `execute`, because whether ParserNG compiles `float64` or `float32` kernels depends on the column types of the batch you pass in.
-Once built, that compiled plan is cached and reused on every subsequent `execute` call against a batch with the same schema — the SQL parsing and expression compilation genuinely happen once, no matter how many batches you run through it:
+Once built, that compiled plan is cached and reused on every subsequent `execute` call against a batch with the same schema; the SQL parsing and expression compilation genuinely happen once, no matter how many batches you run through it:

 ```java